RadianttK/anilist-jimaku-button/README.md

 ### Instructions

 1. Install a user script manager such as Tampermonkey or Greasemonkey.
-2. Install the script through Greasy Fork [here](https://greasyfork.org/en/scripts/493476-anilist-jimaku-button), or manually download the `.ts` file and import the script into your user script manager.
+2. Install the script through Greasy Fork [here](https://greasyfork.org/en/scripts/493476-anilist-jimaku-button), or manually download the `.js` file and import the script into your user script manager.
     - If you install through Greasy Fork you will have the option to receive future updates automatically.
 3. When you first install the script and visit an anime page on AniList, you will be prompted to enter your Jimaku API key.
     - You can generate an API key from your profile page on [Jimaku](https://jimaku.cc/) after creating an account.